Ralim/IronOS/Documentation/Settings.md

 ### Setting: Power pulse

 Enables and sets the wattage of the power pulse.
-Power pulse causes the iron to briefly turn on the heater to draw power to avoid power banks going to sleep.
+Power pulse causes the device to briefly turn on the heater to draw power to avoid power banks going to sleep.

 On device help text: